-1. Upon approval by the Council, two or more chapters in a state may organize a State Conference of the Association to advance the interests of the Association and members in the state, which shall be open to all members in good standing within the state.
+- Upon approval by the Council, two or more chapters in a state may organize a State Conference of the Association, which shall be open to all members in good standing within the state.
 The members may be represented through their chapter affiliation.
 A conference may establish conference dues, which shall be distinct from Association dues.
 A conference may consider and act upon professional matters which are of concern to the members and chapters, but its action shall not bind the members or chapters without their authorization and shall be in harmony with the principles, policies, and procedures of the Association.
-A conference shall not issue statements in the name of the Association.

-- 2. There shall be an Assembly of State Conferences.
+A conference shall not issue statements in the name of the Association. - 2.
+There shall be an Assembly of State Conferences.
 Subject to approval by the Council, the Assembly of State Conferences shall adopt a constitution and bylaws, which shall be consistent with the provisions of this Constitution and with the principles, policies, and procedures of the Association.
 Actions of the Assembly of State Conferences shall be in harmony with the principles, policies, and procedures of the Association.
 All conferences are entitled to participate in the activities of the Assembly of State Conferences. - 3.
-Council will consider formal recommendations on the purposes, structure, and work of the Association from conferences or the Assembly of State Conferences shall be placed before the Council for consideration and possible transmission to a meeting of the Association.
+Formal recommendations on the purposes, structure, and work of the Association from conferences or the Assembly of State Conferences shall be placed before the Council for consideration and possible transmission to a meeting of the Association.